What is a Moot Court?

 6. Henry Dunant Moot Court Competitions.

-These competitions are mostly sponsored by their conducting organizations to encourage the students to actively participate.
+Therefore, these competitions are mostly sponsored by their conducting organizations to encourage the students to actively participate.

 What are Written Memorials and Oral Pleadings?

-Two of the most commonly used terms in moot court are written memorials and oral pleadings.
-Before participating, students must be aware of what these terms stand for –
+Two of the most commonly used terms in Moot court are written memorials and oral pleadings.
+Before participating, students must be aware of what these terms stand for:

 Written Memorial

 The teams are required to prepare memorials for both sides of the case.
 This is done for students to develop their thinking process.
-For a good quality memorial, sessions of collective discussions and research work is done by the teams.
+For a good quality memorial, sessions of collective discussions and research work are done by the teams.

 Oral Pleadings